By Melissa Lauber

 The children live in eight houses, 10 children per house, with one house mother.
 They attend school at Old Mutare Mission.

 The government provides $15 per child each month, Thobani said.

-To help make ends meet, the home grows a vegetable garden for food and income, and raises chickens.
+To help make ends meet, the home grows a vegetable garden for food and

 Much of the rest of the funding for school fees and other expenses comes from gifts.

 The old Mutare Fairfield Children’s Home is an Advance Special of the General Board of Global Ministries.